-Just this week I was sitting with my son in a doctor’s office when we received bad news.
-It’s his lungs.
-There were issues since the very beginning and we have been through numerous treatments and even surgeries.
-Those interventions have helped over the years but they have only solved portions of the problem.
-They have also added complications.
+A few years ago, I was sitting with my son in a doctor’s office when we received bad news: It’s his lungs.
+There were issues since the very beginning, and we had been through numerous treatments and even surgeries.
+Those interventions had helped over the years but they only solved portions of the problem—they also added complications.

 That’s the way life goes, isn’t it?
 We make our way forward as best we can, using what we have at our disposal, and given that technology has come a long way, we can make it further than ever down the path.
 But the truth is we live in a world that is falling apart.
 Perhaps the better way to say it is that we live in a world that is tearing itself apart.
 You see it.
 I see it.
-And the good news is today that God has and will continue to do something about it!
+The good news?
+God has and will continue to do something about it!

 As John wraps up sharing the vision God gave him for our future together with him, I am convinced he saves the best for last.
 He paints a picture of humanity being united with God once and for all.